 The academic model used by the University is designed to meet the unique needs of adult learners.
-New students complete the common core courses as the first part of their program, independent of degrees selected.
-As the students proceed to core courses, they are scheduled as a cohort with their peers within the degree program they have selected.
-As students select their specialization of study, they proceed through their electives in smaller groups.
-These smaller groups provide opportunities for collaborative learning and support as well as more personalized instruction and advising.
+New students complete common core courses based on credential level as the first part of their program, independent of degree selected.
+As the students proceed to core courses, which are integrated with electives, students are scheduled with peers within their degree programs.
+The core courses and electives provide opportunities for collaborative learning in smaller groups and more focused instruction and advising.